Written by Rebecca Tan

-We’re sure most if not all of you have heard of Julien Fournie by now, thanks in part to his much talked-about collaboration with popular local blogshop Love Bonito.
-Whilst most of the spotlight has been on the collaboration, we now turn our attention to the man himself.
+Most of you would have heard of Julien Fournie by now because of the buzz that Fide Fashion Week has generated.
+Whilst most of the spotlight has been on the collaboration with popular local retailer, Love Bonito, we now turn our attention to the man himself.
 The designer oozes a sense of passion and charisma that is undeniably French, complete with hugs and air kisses after the interview.
-He also takes out his iPad several times as we speak, eagerly showing me some of his sketches and asking what I think about them.
-Despite his recognition and success, it’s pretty clear that the designer has no airs and wishes to share his love for fashion with everyone.

 Rebecca: You actually studied medicine and biology in the university.
 How did you make the transition to fashion?

 Julien: It was actually very easy, because I knew a fashion journalist.
 When I was in the faculty my best friend’s mother was a fashion journalist.
 And because I am a good illustrator, she saw the sketches I made, and she organized a meeting with me.

 Rebecca: Did you actually wish to get into fashion from young?

 Julien: Yes, I started drawing and sketching when I was very young.
 My grandmother was a corsetiere, and my grandfather on the other side was a leather maker in Morocco.
 Also, my father played guitar and I played the piano, and since young my parents brought me to exhibitions and the cinema.
 So creativity kind of runs in the family.
 But because I was very good in my studies, they pushed me to enter medicine school.
 But the day I met this journalist, that very night I had a meeting with my parents, and I said “Ok, I want to change my life”.
 So that’s when I started my career in fashion.